The Oracle of Omaha: A Strategy Derived From Warren Buffett by Robert Hagstrom

 Summing It Up

-Warren Buffett’s approach identifies “excellent” businesses based on the prospects for the industry and the ability of management to exploit opportunities for the ultimate benefit of shareholders.
+Buffett’s approach identifies “excellent” businesses based on the prospects for the industry and the ability of management to exploit opportunities for the ultimate benefit of shareholders.
 He then waits for the share price to reach a level that would provide him with a desired long-term rate of return.

 Most investors have little trouble understanding Buffett’s philosophy.
 The approach encompasses many widely held investment principles.
-Its successful implementation is dependent upon the dedication of the investor to learn and follow the principles.
+Its successful implementation is dependent on the dedication of the investor to learn and follow the principles.
 It requires the ability to stick to the approach during times of market volatility.
 But for individual investors willing to do the considerable homework involved, the Buffett approach offers a proven path to investment value.

 The stocks meeting the criteria of the approach do not represent a “recommended” or “buy” list.
 It is important to perform due diligence.